top of page

 Where to Start?

-Can it be a DIY Demo?
-Most advice says don’t go there as there are too many risk factors.
+Can it be a DIY demo?
+Most advice says don’t go there, as there are too many risk factors.
 If you are a bit of an audio techie, it could be a consideration.
-You’ll need to edit and process audio, select appropriate music, and mix it all together.
-All at the same time being up on current demo trends, as well as self-directing and scriptwriting skills.
-If you do decide to go down this road, vet your demo with a coach or a VO colleague that it cuts the proverbial mustard.
+You’ll need to edit and process audio, select appropriate music, and mix it all together, all while staying current with demo trends, as well as having self-directing and scriptwriting skills.
+If you do decide to go down this road, vet your demo with a coach or a VO colleague to ensure it cuts the proverbial mustard.

 Professional Demos

-As your career evolves and you start competing at higher levels it will become important to maintain your demo library, updating it as time goes on as spots that were relevant 5 years ago become obsolete.
-These can cost thousands of dollars so you will want to bring your “A” game to these when recording.
+As your career evolves and you start competing at higher levels, it will become important to maintain your demo library, updating it as time goes on since spots that were relevant 5 years ago become obsolete.
+These can cost thousands of dollars, so you will want to bring your “A” game to these when recording.
 You will have to decide with your demo coach on scripts and genres.
 There might be a rehearsal that takes place.
 You might have to adjust the order of the demo or replace a few spots that aren’t working.
-Sometimes you can get a deal if you cut several demos and there are even some demo makers that will put you on their exclusive casting sites at the end of the process.
+Sometimes you can get a deal if you cut several demos, and there are even some demo makers that will put you on their exclusive casting sites at the end of the process.

-Demo producers in different countries may have different expectations around cost so this could be one way of saving some money but be aware of cultural differences too.
-A demo producer in the UK may make a great reel for you (I have made demos in both the UK & US) and maybe even at a lower price than in the US but if it has a Tesco spot on it a US producer listening to it might be distracted by the unfamiliarity.
+Demo producers in different countries may have different expectations around cost, so this could be one way of saving some money, but be aware of cultural differences too.
+A demo producer in the UK may make a great showreel for you (I have made demos in both the UK & US) and maybe even at a lower price than in the US, but if it has a Tesco spot on it, a US producer listening to it might be distracted by the unfamiliarity.
 Also, in Europe, it is more common than in the US to hire directly from your demo, so make sure you can recreate anything you have on there for more than 10 seconds.

 How many demos?

-The voiceover demo standard used to be a Commercial Reel and a Narration reel (and, maybe, a character reel) but these days 1 or 2 demos aren’t really going to cut it.
-Most professional voice actors have at least 6 or more.
+The voiceover demo standard used to be a Commercial Reel and a Narration Reel (and maybe a Character Reel), but these days, one or two demos aren’t really going to cut it.
+Most professional voice actors have at least six or more.
 So be prepared to invest continually in building your demo library and updating it.
-The most common demos are corporate, commercial, narration, videogame, and animation.
-There are also subcategories of these types of demos such as E-Learning and Explainer (Corporate) or Automotive and Luxury Goods (Commercial).
+The most common demos are corporate, commercial, narration, video game, and animation.
+There are also subcategories of these types of demos, such as e-learning and explainer (corporate) or automotive and luxury goods (commercial).
 Also, be aware of the current trend to have your demo available as individual spots so you can send a sample to a client of something similar to the project they are casting for.
 When considering where to start, bear in mind that pretty much every agent will want to hear a commercial demo when considering you for their roster.
-A narration demo can serve you well in a range of genres from corporate to e-learning to audiobooks, if you include at least one sample that showcases that type of work.
+A narration demo can serve you well in a range of genres from corporate to e-learning to audiobooks if you include at least one sample that showcases that type of work.

 Other Demos

-Niche demos: To stand out in the great game of voice acting, maybe consider some less common demo genres like spoken-word (poetry), comedy, ADR, singing, and video game emote demos.
-Or something that focuses on a specific industry like financial, political, or even something like food/restaurant-themed demos.
+Niche demos: To stand out in the great game of voice acting, consider some less common demo genres like spoken-word (poetry), comedy, ADR, singing, and video game emote demos.
+Or focus on a specific industry like financial, political, or even food/restaurant-themed demos.

 Want to know more?
-Check out these Upcoming Voiceover Demo events
+Check out these other Voiceover Demo Resources:

 For Ian's blogs or news- Subscribe here